Mohd. Ayub Khan

 Risaldar-major (Hon.
 Captain) Mohammed Ayub Khan VrC (1932 – 15 September 2016) was a decorated Indian Army soldier and a minister in the Government of India headed by P. V. Narasimha Rao.

 Early life

 He was born in 1932 in Nua village of Jhunjhunu district in Rajasthan.

 Career in the Indian Army

 Like his father Iman Ali Khan and many from his district, he served in Indian Army.
 He joined the 18th Cavalry regiment of the Armoured Corps in 1950, attaining the rank of Daffadar (Cavalry Sergeant) by 1965.
 On 1 January 1965, he was promoted to Jemadar, subsequently redesignated Naib Risaldar.
 As a Naib Risaldar, he was honoured with the Vir Chakra for his gallantry in the Sialkot sector during the Indo-Pakistani War of 1965.

 Khan was promoted Risaldar on 22 July 1970 and to Risaldar Major on 1 February 1978, by which time he was serving with the newly formed 86 Armoured Regiment.
-He was made a Honorary Captain at the time of his retirement.
+He was made an Honorary Captain at the time of his retirement.